gimlichael/Cuemon/.docfx/api/extensions/index.md

 Complements: [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) 🔗

+> **Note**
+> Since `Cuemon for .NET` has always been about extending official .NET APIs, this project is no longer maintained as part of the Cuemon assembly family.
+It has been moved to its own repository and is now called [Extensions for Newtonsoft.Json API by Codebelt](https://github.com/codebeltnet/newtonsoft-json).

 ## Asp.Versioning API

 Our preferred way of versioning Open API/Swagger for RESTful APIs is done through [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning).